 The scheme costs significantly more than initially estimated.
-Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Modelling the proposed scheme using current rating data to establish the likely maximum costs.
-Funding at the top end of the estimated range of cost Who is responsible for dealing with the risk?
+H M Modelling the proposed scheme using current rating data to establish the likely maximum costs.
 Head of Finance Increases in rateable value.
-M M Setting a limit on the RV's of qualifying business properties.
-Funding at the top end of the estimated range of cost Head of Finance Support is not sufficiently targeted and creates a perverse incentive to sit on vacant units. Н L Terms and conditions will reflect strategic decisions and priorities and the relief will only benefit occupied properties The scheme will set criteria that ensures that only 'occupied premises that are actively trading will benefit.
+M М Setting a limit on the RV's of qualifying business properties.
+Head of Finance Support is not sufficiently targeted and creates a perverse incentive to sit on vacant units. Н L Terms and conditions will reflect strategic decisions and priorities and the relief will only benefit occupied properties The scheme will set criteria that ensures that only 'occupied premises that are actively trading will benefit.
 Head of Finance